ze-ouyang/ze-ouyang.github.io/_pages/about.md

 ---

 Hi there, my name is Ze Ouyang (欧阳泽; [click for pronunciation](https://ze-ouyang.github.io/files/name_pronunciation.m4a)).
-I'm a PhD candidate in physics at UT Austin, advised by [Michael Downer](https://physics.utexas.edu/directory/michael-downer).
+I'm a PhD student in physics at UT Austin, advised by [Michael Downer](https://physics.utexas.edu/directory/michael-downer).

 My current research interest lies in
 * Diagnostics for laser wakefield acceleration